bfritscher/cours-vue-github-project-creator/data/stories/002-001-css-framework.md

 - **Bootstrap:** A popular CSS framework for building responsive, mobile-first sites.
 - **Font Awesome:** A popular icon set and toolkit.

+### Acceptance Criteria

+- [ ] Bootstrap and Font Awesome are installed and integrated into the project.
+- [ ] The application's styling is enhanced by Bootstrap's CSS.
+- [ ] A test button styled with `btn btn-primary` is visible and functional.
+- [ ] A Font Awesome icon (e.g., `fas fa-check`) is correctly displayed.

 ### Checklist

 - [ ] Install Bootstrap and Font Awesome: